-Any questions or requests for exceptions to program policies as stated in this handbook should be addressed to the Chair of the Psychology and Counseling Department.
+Any questions or requests for exceptions to program policies as stated in this handbook should be addressed to the Chair of the Department of Behavioral Sciences .
 Changes or exceptions to academic policies will require approval via the appeal process established by the Lubbock Christian University Graduate Council.
-For information about this appeal process, contact the Graduate Studies Director at 806.720.7352.
-Forms and Supporting Documents
+For information about this appeal process, contact the Graduate Studies Director at 806.720.735